niCognition/Heilas-Conserts/README.md

-# Heilas-conserts
+# Heilas-concerts
-Heilas-conserts is a school project for our websystems class based on Next.js.
-We're creating a local web app that handles consert booking.
+Heilas-concerts is a school project for our websystems class based on Next.js.
+We're creating a local web app that handles concert booking.